 The most common cause of vertigo is known as BBPV (Benign Paroxysmal Positional Vertigo).
 BBPV is a subset of dizziness commonly caused by otoconia, structures made of calcium carbonate, that become displaced from the saccule or the utricle of the inner ear.
 BBPV is normally diagnosed based on the rotational component of dizziness and the length of time patients experience vertigo.
 This type of vertigo can make the patient’s brain think it is moving when they are not.

-Dr. Marissa Gacek PT, DPT, Cert.
-DN, Cert.
-VRS is a Vestibular Rehabilitation Specialist at Southern Rehab and Sports Medicine.
-Through a series of evaluations, Dr. Gacek can determine specific information such as which canal the otoconia are traveling in.
-Gacek is then able to perform various repositioning maneuvers to treat symptoms caused by this displacement.
+Through a series of evaluations, our physical therapists can determine specific information such as which canal the otoconia are traveling in.
+They then able to perform various repositioning maneuvers to treat symptoms caused by this displacement.
 These repositioning maneuvers often provide patients with immediate relief.

-Expert therapists at Southern Rehab and Sports Medicine, like Dr. Gacek, are highly-capable in identifying the cause of symptoms or balance disorders and are skilled at designing treatment plans moving forward using vestibular rehabilitation therapy to treat vestibular hypofunction or BBPV.
+Expert therapists at Southern Rehab and Sports Medicine are highly-capable in identifying the cause of symptoms or balance disorders and are skilled at designing treatment plans moving forward using vestibular rehabilitation therapy to treat vestibular hypofunction or BBPV.

 After following this treatment patients should experience a reduction in previous symptoms as well as improved functional mobility that will allow patients to be able to participate in the normal activities they love.